 - Develop personal capabilities and action plans.

-A coach asks questions and provides feedback that help people reflect on strengths, skills, capabilities, and self-limiting beliefs and behaviors.
+Coaching meetings are a time to reflect on personal strengths, skills, capabilities, and self-limiting beliefs and behaviors.

-From these reflections, people develop commitments, action plans and experiments to test new behaviors and mindsets that advance personal and business priorities.
+These dialogues enable people to develop commitments, action plans and experiments to try new behaviors toward goals.

 Kathryn’s Approach to Coaching